Functional MRI methods and findings in schizophrenia: Resting-state fMRI

 The 'disconnectivity hypothesis' is a key theory describing the failure of mechanisms underlying schizophrenia, specifically the failure to integrate information properly.
 The dysconnectivity hypothesis suggests that disruptions in communication between the brain's frontal and temporal regions may underlie symptoms like auditory hallucinations and impaired memory, as these areas are critical for integrating sensory input and memory.
 Functional connectivity, which fMRI evaluates, is the activity coordination between brain regions.
 It is measured as "temporal correlations of low-frequency oscillations in the BOLD signal between anatomically distinct brain areas" and can reveal resting state networks.
 The cause for the correlations in fMRI measurements is theorized to be "correlated firing rates of interconnected neurons."
 Resting-state functional magnetic resonance imaging (rs-fMRI) has become a powerful tool to examine networks' functional connectivity throughout the brain, such as the default mode network (DMN).
 Through resting-state fMRI, scientists have observed that schizophrenia is associated with altered connectivity patterns in the default mode, central executive, and salience networks.
 These networks' dysconnectivity could impact attention, emotion regulation, and self-referential thought processes.
-Although there are benefits to the resting state fMRI, it is important to note its limitations. fMRI scans measures the blood oxygen level-dependent response (BOLD) when patients partake in specific tasks.
+Although there are benefits to the resting state fMRI, fMRI scans measures the blood oxygen level-dependent response (BOLD) when patients partake in specific tasks.
 Therefore, when a brain region is activated, it takes in more oxygen, which measures and differentiates activity in various neurotransmitter systems.
 Failure to achieve this causes ambiguity in the areas that are affected, leaving researchers to only see general areas for treatment.